 The Addison Creek channel was broken into segments for analysis and discussion as described below.
-These segments were identified and selected based on the nature of flood damages within or adjacent to a given area and the differing methods required to address them given the physical condition and constraints present in each reach.
 Figure 1-1, located on page 5 above, shows the channel reach segments, and Table 2-1 describes the locations and summarizes the proposed channel improvements for each.
 Table 2-2 provides links to drone video of the baseline conditions for each reach.
 These are provided as a more effective way to show the existing conditions for the entirety of each reach.